syedzayyan/pi-file-server/README.md

 The files directory contains css and the html for the frontend.
 The build folder within "files" will have the files uploaded, deleted, accessed etc.

-If you use the globalPath copy the files directory structure with the ui over to your preferred directory.
-You would still need the files directory in the root with the index.tmpl file other things you could leave.
+If you use the globalPath copy the files directory structure with the contents over to your preferred directory.

 Here's some pictures of the frontend.

 ![Frontend](./screenshots/frontend.png)
 ![Add Folder](./screenshots/addFolder.png)
 ![Add Files](./screenshots/addFiles.png)

-P.S go to /drives for editing.
-For some reason that's how it works.